 And thus the series ends with the two space/ghost bears sharing a promise kiss and cutting to this final closing card, now showing three bears instead of the two.

 So now that we’ve reached end, what can we take away from this series?
 What was it trying to tell us the entire time?
 Honestly, not as much as I had hoped.
-On an emotional level, it did work more than it didn’t.
-Kureha’s decision to become a bear, the change that seems to slowly creep throughout the school, and the bittersweet final moments with Lulu were all very well executed and deliver the kind of gut punches you want from the finale of a series like this.
+On an emotional level, it certainly worked; Kureha’s decision to become a bear, the change that seems to slowly creep throughout the school, and the bittersweet final moments with Lulu were all very well executed and deliver the kind of gut punches you want from the finale of a series like this.
 The problems I have though are more about the story decisions when we we try to examine what they’re saying with the way the story ends.
-First of all, I HATE that Kureha and Ginko’s fate is so damn vague.
-This whole “taking a journey beyond severance guided by the star of love” thing has absolutely no context and just sounds like mystical bullshit.
+First of all, I’m not a fan of how vaguely Kureha and Ginko’s fate is shown here.
+This whole “taking a journey beyond severance guided by the star of love” thing doesn’t have much context and just sounds like a cop out.
 Were they shot in the head and this is just a less awful way of expressing that they’re dead?
 Did they literally fly away into the sky?
-There’s a real lack of closure here that seems to be intentional, but it lacks any impact and reduces these characters into what I always feared they’d ultimately become.
-They were simply caricatures intended to represent some metaphor or idea, rather than characters in their own right.
-We’re not supposed to care if these two can work out their differences or can sustain a healthy relationship.
-They don’t matter outside of what they can represent for the other people in the school and the audience.
+There’s a real lack of closure here that seems to be intentional, but it lacks any impact and reduces these characters into what I always feared they’d ultimately become; caricatures intended to represent some metaphor or idea, rather than characters in their own right.
+We’re not supposed to care if these two can work out their differences or can sustain a healthy relationship; they matter as far as what they can represent for the other people in the school and the audience.
 Worse yet, the message the show ultimately tries to convey with these two is that “LOVE CONQUORS ALL!!” which is way triter than I would have expected from this show.
-Considering how dark and brutally honest this show could be with its examination of relationships, the fact that one couple coming together was enough for their God to resurrect and sanctify this relationship, and then immediately get killed off (or whatever) right after the inception of the relationship REALLY undercuts any themes of “hey, let’s be realistic here!
+Considering how dark and brutally honest it could be with its examination of relationships, the fact that one couple coming together was enough for their God to resurrect and sanctify this relationship, and then immediately get killed off (or something to that effect) right after the inception of the relationship REALLY undercuts any themes of “hey, let’s be realistic here!
 Everything isn’t like how it appears in the movies!”
 Will Kureha have a hard time adjusting to being a bear?
-Doesn’t matter.
-They’re in love.
+It doesn’t matter; they’re in love.
 Does Kureha ultimately forgive Ginko for her role in Sumika’s death?
-Doesn’t matter.
-They’re in love.
+It doesn’t matter; they’re in love.
 You don’t HAVE to answer these questions, but they should have at least been ACKNOWLEDGED.
 This needed an ending like The Graduate, where things do work out in the end, but the prospect of the future is heavy on their minds in that iconic final shot.
 We needed that level of sobriety in a show that’s trying so hard to show the pitfalls in how these relationships tend to be portrayed in media.
-Instead, we get some mystical nonsense with these two so that they can live hapilly ever after without really earning it.
-Sure, they had to struggle to get THIS far, but that’s still just the beginning.
+Instead, we get some mystical nonsense with these two so that they can live hapilly ever after; and sure, they had to struggle to get THIS far, but that’s still just the beginning.
 Where would life had taken them if they didn’t turn into magic space gods?
 That’s a WAY more interesting concept to leave us contemplating than trying to figure out what the hell happened at the end there!

-So the finale ultimately fails to stick the landing.
-It still has its great moments (I choked up a bit when Konomi was taken in by the laser gun operator) and it does wrap things up for everyone else in a satisfying way.
-As a series, I still highly recommend it.
-I don’t think it’s as smart as it’s trying (or pretending) to be, but the moments where it works truly shine and are moments that other anime should aspire to achieve.
+So the finale somewhat fails to stick the landing.
+It still has its great moments (I choked up a bit when Konomi was taken in by the laser gun operator) and it does wrap things up for everyone else in a satisfying way, so as a series I still highly recommend it.
+I don’t think it’s as clever as it hopes to be, but the moments where it works truly shine and are moments that other anime should aspire to achieve.
 If nothing else, this series is thought provoking in ways that we rarely see done well and while its reach far exceeds its grasp, you’ve never seen anything quite like it.
 If you haven’t watched it already and have just been reading these recaps, then I definitely think you should seek it out.
 Reading these alone won’t convey everything this series does so well and we all deserve more excellent and through provoking entertainment in our lives.
 And so our journey comes to an end!
 It was a long and often confusing road, but it was well worth it and I hope enjoyed reading these as much as I enjoyed writing them!